ddev/ddev/docs/users/cli-usage.md

 ### Laravel Quickstart

 Get started with Laravel projects on ddev either using a new or existing composer project or by cloning a git repository.
-The Laravel project type can be used for Lumen same as for Laravel.
+The Laravel project type can be used for [Lumen](https://lumen.laravel.com/) just as it can for Laravel.

 #### Laravel Composer Setup Example